 SURVIVING SCHOOL HOLIDAYS & A HOT SUMMER

 Stained glass biscuits are gift that keeps on giving!
-Decorate your biscuits with boiled sweets prior to baking, they can be used as place markers on the dinner table by using different coloured sweets, give them as a gift or use them as a dessert with coffee after dinner!
+Decorate your biscuits with boiled sweets prior to baking, they can be used as place markers on the dinner table by using different coloured sweets, give them as a gift or use them as a dessert!
 OK our recipe here is a little Christmassy but you get the idea and you & the kids will really enjoy these.

 In baking a nice Cheesy Pesto Fougasse using our clever Classic Ciabatta Mix you can tell the kids the history of this bread as it takes its name from the latin, panis focacius which was a flat bread baked in the ashes of the hearth .
 This might be regarded as a primitive form of pizza without the tomato to children and Fougasse was traditionally used to assess the temperature of a wood fired oven.
 The time it would take to bake gives an idea of the oven temperature and whether the rest of the bread can then be baked.
 Bread is the worlds oldest food #respect!

 Just wanted to show off a bit with this superb recipe for our Sparkler Sausages!
 Wrapped in strips of our Premium White bread mix – you can spread mustard or ketchup on the sausages so they seep into the dough making it rather delicious!
-Great for little hands to hold too.
+Great for little hands to hold too – when sufficiently cooled.

 Now what kid doesn’t like garlic bread?
 There is a lot of butter, fats, salt and calories in the shop bought ones.
 Here is a terrific twist for you to bake at home and one that they can assist in helping to create – our Garlic & Herb Monkey Bread made with our Premium White Bread Mix or our Garlic & Rosemary Focaccia, chives, garlic & parsley.
 Great to take along to a barbeque too.